dr-darryl-wright/xdr-darryl-wright.github.io/_posts/2019-05-14-building-an-easily-sharable-interface-to-gather-labels-from-humans.markdown

 ---

 ![Figure 1.](/images/building-an-easily-sharable-interface-to-gather-labels-from-humans/project.png){: .center-image}
 *Figure 1.
 The home page of the interface we will build in this tutorial.
-See how pretty it looks!
-Oh and no coding required!... and its free!
 Check it out here: [https://www.zooniverse.org/projects/city-of-peacetopia-ornithophobia-project](https://www.zooniverse.org/projects/dwright04/city-of-peacetopia-ornithophobia-project)*

 ## Introduction ##